RafanLiya/SustainableDevelopmentGoal2/README.md

-# A landing page For Kessoku Band developed with the MERN stack
+# A landing page for Kessoku Band

+I developed it with the MERN stack